suraj7974/Vatsalya/README.md

 ### Results

 This is the ultrasonic image passed through model.

 ![ultrasonic image](github_images/031_HC.png)

 This is the annotated image converted from input image.

 ![annotated image](github_images/031_HC_Mask.png)

+## Final Results

+After annotated image is generated our model will calculate the Minor axis (OPD) and Major axis (BPD) of the ellipse formed on annotated image.

+Then the model will measure the Head Circumference, Gestational age and Fetal Weight.

+Head circumference: 16.341136711451757

+Estimated Gestational Age: 19.8 weeks

+Estimated Fetal Weight: 328.62 grams